H

 B

-Rundgang 2026
+Rundgang 2026 - Program Excerpt

 The winter semester at the HGB traditionally ends with the Rundgang: In a variety of exhibitions, performances, installations and work presentations, students, teachers and staff show what they have been working on during the current academic year.
 Works and projects from the four disciplines of book art/graphic design, photography, painting/graphics and media art will be presented, accompanied by a series of events.
 Once again this year, the entire university building will be used for the exhibitions and presentations, i.e. the ballroom, corridors and classrooms.
-The booklet with the building plan will be published here soon for download.

 Parallel to the Rundgang, the 2025/26 Study Prize of the HGB Friends e.V. and Sparkasse Leipzig will be awarded.